 Level 2, 165 Grenfell Street, Adelaide, South Australia, 5000

-If we refuse access to the information, written notice will be provided to you setting out:
+If we refuse access or correction to the information, written notice will be provided to you setting out:

-We will endeavour to notify any relevant third parties of the correct personal information where necessary and required.
+Where your request is granted we will notify any relevant third parties we have disclosed the information to of the correction, where necessary and required.

-We will provide you with a receipt of acknowledgment as soon as practicable, normally within 30 days in the manner you requested.
+We will provide you with a receipt of acknowledgement as soon as practicable, normally within 30 days in the manner you requested.

 In dealing with your complaint we may need to consult another credit provider or third party.

-If we fail to deal with your complaint in a manner that you feel is appropriate you may choose to make a complaint to the Information Commissioner below or by completing a Privacy Complaint Form available from their website:
+If we fail to deal with your complaint in a manner you feel is appropriate you may choose to make a complaint to the Information Commissioner below or by completing a Privacy Complaint Form available from their website: